Most kids love water. Swimming, splashing, stomping, pouring, stirring. Water play is splishy, sploshy fun!

-When it’s summer here in Perth, we have outdoor water play outside pretty much everyday.
-A few inches of water in a tub or a small paddle pool, some plastic containers and a wooden spoon and my little water nymphs are as happy as larks for ages.
+Most kids love playing with water.
+In summertime we have outdoor water play outside pretty much everyday.
+A few inches of water in a shallow bin or tub, or in a small paddle pool, plastic containers to fill and pour from and a wooden spoon or two, and my little water nymphs are as happy as larks for ages.

-Playing with water can be a wonderful tool for laying the foundations for future mathematical and scientific learning, providing children with hands-on experience with;
+Playing with water is a wonderful tool for laying the foundations for future mathematical thinking and scientific learning, providing children with hands-on experience with;

 - Learning about measurement: Which container holds the most/least?
 Which container holds more/less?